CRISPR (un)commons Artist Residency Program from IGI / Stochastic Labs

 Stay tuned for news on the next residency.
-While the program is currently on hold due to COVID-19, we hope to bring the program back in 2021.
+While the program is currently on hold, we hope to bring the program back soon.

 The art projects that resulted from the 2019 CRISPR (un)commons Artist Residency at the IGI ranged from an audio exploration of informed consent to intricate tapestries to an ancient art of paper making combined with modern genome editing technology.
 Watch the video below to learn more about the "CRISPaper" project, and read more about the projects in our article, Visualizing CRISPR through Art.